 The term “504 Plan” refers to a plan developed to meet the requirements of a federal law that prohibits discrimination against people with disabilities, Section 504 of the Rehabilitation Act of 1973 (commonly referred to as “Section 504”).

-- Assuring that there is staff trained to check blood glucose levels and administer insulin and glucagon.
+Multiple staff members are trained to check blood glucose levels and administer insulin and glucagon.

-- Insuring full participation in all sports, extracurricular activities, and field trips, with the necessary assistance and/or supervision provided.
+Full participation in all sports, extracurricular activities, and field trips, with the necessary diabetes care assistance and/or supervision provided.

-- Permitting extra absences for medical appointments and sick days when necessary.
+Permission for extra absences for medical appointments and sick days without penalty.

-- Making academic adjustments for classroom time missed for medical appointments, testing, or because of periods of high or low blood glucose, or illness related to diabetes.
+Alternate arrangements for classroom time missed for medical appointments, because of periods of high or low blood glucose, or illness related to diabetes.